 - HIT AND MISS TIMING: Seasonal problems can also occur, so even if you have enough plants for cross-pollination, their flowers may not form or open at the same time.
 Sometimes, one flowers early, the other late but there’s no overlap.
 So it’s like two ships passing in the night – the magic can’t happen if the timing is out!

 - NO FOOD OR ACCOMMODATION: Bees are smart.
-They know where to find a free feed and set up house.
-So if you aren’t yet making your yard attractive with habitat and nectar/pollen producing plants, they’re likely visiting your neighbour!
+They know where to find a free feed and set up a house.
+If you only have one flowering species, they may not bother wasting their energy and may fly elsewhere.
+So if you aren’t yet making your yard attractive with habitat and nectar and pollen producing plants, they’re likely visiting your neighbour!

 - POOR WEATHER DURING FLOWERING: Bees fly shorter distances when it’s rainy, windy or cold (10°C or 50°F).
 OK, so they are a little fussy!
 Do YOU like going outside for long periods in uncomfortable weather?
 Neither do bees!
-So bee a little understanding if your climate is less than bee-friendly.
-That’s why making your yard attractive to bees is so important.
+So ‘bee’ a little understanding if your climate is less than bee-friendly.
+That’s why making your yard or balcony attractive to bees is so important.

 OK, so that may help you with some possible causes for poor pollination.
 But what can you DO to improve pollination?

-4 Steps to Improve Pollination & Your Harvests
+4 Steps to Improve Pollination and Your Harvests

 STEP 1: ELIMINATE ALL CHEMICALS